Nick-Mazuk/awesome/README.md

 *   [Nick-Mazuk/password-helper](https://github.com/Nick-Mazuk/password-helper) -
 *   [Nick-Mazuk/password](https://github.com/Nick-Mazuk/password) - A password tool that will be very difficult to crack (unless you look at the code)
 *   [ncase/crowds](https://github.com/ncase/crowds) - The Wisdom and/or Madness of the Crowds
-*   [NothingButAdsAllTheAds/NothingButAdsAllTheAds.github.io](https://github.com/NothingButAdsAllTheAds/NothingButAdsAllTheAds.github.io) - All the ads, and nothing but them

 ## Swift